Funding

 MMOP APPLICATION FROM OUTSIDE THE EEA

-Once admitted to the second year of a health-related program, students may apply for an exemption to skip a year and enter a higher-level year.
+Once admitted to the second year of one of the health-related programs, a request for an exemption from coursework may be submitted to enter a higher academic year.

 Selection Process

-• The application package consists of the documents listed in detail in the amended order of March 24, 2017.
+• The application package consists of the documents listed in detail in the amended decree of March 24, 2017.
 (See the “Application Package” tab.)

 • April/May: Eligible applications are forwarded to the Passerelles Committee, which reviews them during the eligibility phase.